Get involved! Meet others and make a difference in not just your life, but others’ lives as well.

-Foreign Language Culture Club: Maria Moya, Katharina Talley, and Francois Huet, sponsors.
+Foreign Language Club: Katharina Talley, Martha Herrera, and Francois Huet, sponsors.

-The Steele Art Club: Julie Stadtmueller, Theresa Vargas, and Brady Russell, sponsors
+The Steele Art Club: Theresa Vargas, Cecilia Garza, Eileen Salazar, and Brady Russell, sponsors

 Art Club is an organization that is open to all students even if they are not currently in an Art class.
 We meet twice a month after school to plan and to work on projects such as murals and sculptures.
 Our goal is not only to have fun creating art but also to raise the community awareness of Art.
 Throughout the year the club members participate in various art contests and competitions as well as community service projects.
 We welcome everyone to come and be a part of this very creative group.

 The purpose of the SHS Dance Program is to promote and encourage team spirit, to foster good fellowship and sportsmanship by example, to engender enthusiasm and loyalty to team and school, and to excel and represent at any performance level.
 Dance members are involved in pep rallies, dancing and showing support at athletic events, participating in community events, and competition.
-Every spring involves a final dance show to showcase our talents and achievements from the year.
-Auditions are required in the spring in order to be a member of the dance program for the next school year.
 Everyone is eligible to audition for our JV Knightlites Pom Squad regardless of his/her dance background.
 A one- year membership completion in Knightlites, Cheerleading, or Color Guard is required to be eligible for Varsity Medallion auditions.
 Dance is a year round commitment with camp and practices in the summer and throughout the year.
 Any questions about the program should be directed to the Directors.
 We welcome you to our program and GO KNIGHTS!

 Preparation for the organization is an ongoing process that involves summer camps, private tumbling and coaching, and personal fitness.
 Our season doesn’t end!
 GO KNIGHTS!